Skip to Content

 Students who are admitted to the Master of Social Work with a Postgraduate Diploma in Social Work shall complete the Master of Social Work with 120 credits which must include the compulsory course 179.702 Advanced Research Methods.

-To find out how to plan your study and see what courses are necessary to complete this programme, please click on the regulations button.
+To find out how to plan your study and see what courses are necessary to complete this programme, please check the regulations.
 It will display regulatory information for this programme.

 If you would like to find out more about the individual course requirements, please use our course search.